nim-lang/Nim/doc/manual.md

   proc foo(a, b: int = 47): int
   ```

-Parameters can be declared mutable and so allow the proc to modify those
+Parameters can be declared mutable and so allow the procedure to modify those
 arguments, by using the type modifier `var`.

   ```nim